About

 Frequently Asked Questions

 Self-Governance operates under the guidance of Public Law 93-638, the Indian Self Determination and Education Assistance Act (ISDEAA) passed in 1975 and has been amended several times.
+The most current amendment is a final rule passed in January 10, 2025 called “Practical Reforms and other Goals to Reinforce the Effectiveness of Self-governance and Self Determination for Indian Tribes Act (PROGRESS ACT).

 The purpose of the self-governance law is to provide the Tribal governments with control and decision-making authority over the Federal financial resources provided for the benefit of Tribal members.
 Self-governance provides an opportunity for Indian tribes to redesign programs, establish priorities to fit the tribal priorities and needs and to manage its own affairs for the betterment of the Osage people.

-- Formalize U.S. & Tribal relations on a Government-to- Government basis
+- Formalize U.S. & Tribal relations on a Government-to-Government basis

 - Promote social, economic, political, and cultural stability and self-sufficiency